-aka Zen and the Art of Building a Radial Engined Biplane aka the gorilla, rogue monkey
+Welcome to my Radial Engined Skybolt blog. aka Zen and the Art of Building a Radial Engined Biplane

-Working on fuel system, upper wing center section,
+Working on the engine mount, upper wing center section,

 Thanks for dropping by to checkout my Skybolt blog.
 This

 site, just like my biplane, is a work in progress.

 in September 2004.
 I think that was before they called these

 blogs.
 Back then it was my "South Jersey Skybolt"